jasonm/brewlab-march-party-data/README.md

 ![](./images/reader.jpg)

 With these in place, we tallied up all the beers poured.
 But then what?
+We put aside our beer thieves and hygrometers for a few nights and broke out our pocket protectors and statistics software to answer a few questions...

 What did people drink?
 How much?
 =================================